tyrumus/dotfiles-old/README.md

 # LegoStax's Dotfiles

+This v2.0 branch will be developed later in 2018.
+I have a lot of projects that have deadlines right now.
+Plus, I need to get lots of ideas to make an entirely new experience that integrates better, provides more relevant information, etc.

 Here's the files that enable AwesomeWM to work how I want on my machine.
 [Check it out on Reddit!](https://www.reddit.com/r/unixporn/comments/6drt6c/awesomewm_noobs_paradise/)

 Dependencies: AwesomeWM, mpd, Pulseaudio